Quantum state preparation via engineered ancilla resetting: Conclusion

 \subsection{Acknowledgements}

 We thank M. Buchhold, S. Diehl, Y. Gefen, I. Gorny, C. Koch, and K. Snizhko for inspiring discussions on the topic.
 We acknowledge funding by the German Federal Ministry of Education and Research (BMBF) for support under the thematic programme ``Quantum technologies -- from the basics to the market'', project number 13N16202 ``Noise in Quantum Algorithms (NiQ)''.
-This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project-ID 429529648 – TRR 306 QuCoLiMa (“Quantum Cooperativity of Light and Matter’’) and Project-ID 277101999, within the CRC network TRR 183.
-The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at the J\"ulich Supercomputing Centre (JSC) (Grant NeTeNeSyQuMa) and the FZ J\"ulich for JURECA (institute project PGI-8)~\cite{JURECA2021}.
+This work was also partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project-ID 429529648 – TRR 306 QuCoLiMa (“Quantum Cooperativity of Light and Matter’’) and Project-ID 277101999, within the CRC network TRR 183.
+F.M. and M.R. are further supported by the DFG under Germany’s Excellence Strategy – Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 – 390534769.
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at the J\"ulich Supercomputing Centre (JSC) (Grant NeTeNeSyQuMa) and the FZ J\"ulich for computing time on JURECA (institute project PGI-8)~\cite{JURECA2021}.